-To apply for a place at one of these schools in the normal admission round, you must complete a Common Application Form available from the local authority in which you live.
+To apply for a place at one of these schools in the normal admission round2, you must complete a Common Application Form available from the local authority in which you live.
 You are also requested to complete the Supplementary Information Form (SIF) attached to this policy, which is available from the school website or from the school office.
-The
+The Supplementary Information Form and any requested documentation should be returned to the relevant school:

-&lt;sup>2 This is for admission to the school at the start of the school year in September and not for applications made in-year.
+2 This is for admission to the school at the start of the school year in September and not for applications made in-year.